I’ve started several businesses in my life, and I’ve learned countless lessons that I share here on this blog and YouTube.

-Mobile House Buyers – This is a child company of ForeFront Real Estate and is our house buying lead capture website.
+Mobile House Buyers – This is a child company of ForeFront Real Estate LLC and is our house buying lead capture website.
 We currently wholesale properties to other investors and still look for good renovation deals.

 Mobile Investment Property – This is also a child company of ForeFront Real Estate and is our website for investors.
 They can view our current deals as well as subscribe to get deals sent to them via email.

-ON HOLD PROJECTS:
+COMPLETE, ON HOLD or SCRAPPED PROJECTS:

-Digital Memories – When I returned from New Zealand I bought a high quality scanner in order to digitize all of our family photo albums.
+Digital Memories – When I returned from New Zealand I bought a high-quality scanner in order to digitize all of our family photo albums.
 I decided that others would want this service so I created a site, cards, and fliers.
 I put them out over 100 in my neighborhood and received 0 calls.
 That’s right, zero.
 Maybe I should have made my sample 500 houses.
 Maybe I should have just knocked on doors and asked if they needed my service.
 Either way, I know that people need it, but I can’t make a horse drink and I didn’t have time to wait.
 So I sold the scanner close for what I purchased it for and basically had all of my family photos scanned at no cost.
 Works for me.

-Mass Nexus – This was my introduction into business, although we never did any real business.
+Mass Nexus LLC – This was my introduction into business, although we never did any real business.
 It’s included on this list because my business partner and I had tons of meetings where we brainstormed, masterminded, and came up with fresh ideas.
 We also paid an attorney approximately $700 to set up our LLC.
 So we were legit, right?
 One of our main ideas was to create a website called TestBook that would be a site where college students could basically post and sell their class notes online.
 We scrapped it, but my friend Ryan is doing incredible work today and I think we both grew and learned from it.